MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps.md

 The Integrated apps portal is available to world-wide customers only and can be accessed by Global Admins, Global Readers, Exchange admins, and Azure Application Admins (made available in May 2023).
 This feature is not available in sovereign and government clouds.

-To learn more about these roles, see [Azure AD built-in roles - Microsoft Entra|Microsoft Learn](/azure/active-directory/roles/permissions-reference#all-roles).
+To learn more about these roles, see [Microsoft Entra built-in roles - Microsoft Entra|Microsoft Learn](/azure/active-directory/roles/permissions-reference#all-roles).

 ## User and group assignments

-We currently support most groups supported by Azure Active Directory, including Microsoft 365 groups, distribution lists, and security groups.
+We currently support most groups supported by Microsoft Entra ID, including Microsoft 365 groups, distribution lists, and security groups.
 We support users in top-level groups or groups without parent groups, but not users in nested groups or groups that have parent groups.
 To know more, read the documentation on [Assign users and groups to application](/azure/active-directory/manage-apps/assign-user-or-group-access-portal?pivots=portal).

 > [!NOTE]
 > Non-mail enabled security groups are not currently supported.